 To prevent risks which may have a major impact on management, we are working on minimizing risks in our global organization through promoting work quality improvement activities.
 In order to minimize damages, we report to management executives through committees and meetings set up internally including the Internal Control Committee, while responding to risks and problems at each department.
-We will further strengthen the system to capture risks of our global organization control and governance risks; the Information Security Committee for information leakage risks; the Quality Function Committee for quality problems; and the Corporate Ethics Committee for risks of legal violation.
+We will further strengthen the system to capture risks of our global organization.